 However, it is indicated that in the ceremony each party in the presence of a celebrant must say words to the effect of “I call upon the persons here present to witness that I . . . take thee . . . to be my lawful wedded wife (or husband).”
 It is the exchanging of vows where celebrants have run into problems, the question being – how far can these words be stretched but still be within the ambit of “words to the effect of”?
 A narrow interpretation of these words have led to celebrants being allowed to leave out the words “lawful” or “wedded”, but not both.
 However, spouses have more commonly sought to void a marriage after finding out their ‘spouse’ is married to someone else.

-A few months ago the Court considered a Husband’s application for a decree of nullity.
+Here’s an example of the court considered a husband’s application for a decree of nullity.

 - The subsequent marriage was void.

-What does it mean to be mistaken about your Husband or Wife’s identity?
-The Court will not recognise that a marriage is void on the basis of a partner misrepresenting their rank, family, fortune, age or habits of life.
-However, in a recent case the Court did find a marriage to be void on the basis that the Wife believed she was marrying a man and not a person that was a hermaphrodite.
+What does it mean to be mistaken about your husband or wife’s identity?
+The court will not recognise that a marriage is void on the basis of a partner misrepresenting their rank, family, fortune, age or habits of life.

 It should also be noted that a party cannot establish a case for a void marriage merely because the marriage occurred to enable one of the parties to obtain a visa to stay in the country.
 Immigration requirements differ to the requirements under the Marriage Act.
 If there is any doubt as to whether a marriage is void, legal advice should be sought as it is important to acquire advice specific to a person’s situation.